 One Month Out:

--Confirm your timeline details one last time with your clients and/or the coordinator, as well as your second shooter.
+Confirm your timeline details one last time with your clients and/or the coordinator, as well as your second shooter.
 Double-check the shoot dates and call times, especially if there are multiple days or locations.

 “I always pack my gear the day before, preferably earlier in the day.
 This includes charging all of my batteries, formatting memory cards, and making sure everything is grab-and-go in the morning – sometimes even my clothing!
 I also print out multiple schedules and shot lists, and familiarize myself with the day ahead.
 Ideally, I’ll go to bed without anything nagging my brain.” – Clara Rice